 Keith Sherin Global Leaders Program

-COE will select twenty low-income and first-generation undergraduate TRIO program participants and two group leaders for the 2023 Keith Sherin Global Leaders Program in The Hague, Netherlands, from June 21 to July 13, 2024.
+COE has selected twenty low-income and first-generation undergraduate TRIO program participants and two group leaders for the 2024 Keith Sherin Global Leaders Program in The Hague, Netherlands, from June 21 to July 13, 2024.

 ABOUT THE PROGRAM